Vishaltripathi1511/dtdl-hackfest-24/README.md

 # 🍿 Technology

-One TV-Movies is built using the following technologies:
+OneTV-Movies is built using the following technologies:

 - ReactJS
 - TMDB API